mrStefanJ/product-list/README.md

 # Product List

 This project is build with React.
-Running the project enables you to see all the products list, search them by name.
+Running the project enables you to see all the products list, search them by name and dropdown list for Shelfs and Product Groups.

 ## Technology